 A series of artistic short films commissioned by a major surveying company about the shift from oil to alternative energy in Saudi Arabia, filmed in some of the remotest areas of Saudi Arabia and the entire planet.

 35m, English-Amharic - written & directed by Dirk van den Berg (2016)

-The new instalment of our journey into the Origins of Music ("guzo" in Amharic means "the journey") with Ethiopian pianist Samuel Yirga.
+The new instalment of our journey into the Origins of Music ("guzo" in the Ethiopian Amharic language means "the journey") with world-famous pianist Samuel Yirga.
 This time we travel to Gondar and the unexplored Azmari villages 850 kilometers north of the capital Addis Ababa.